VS Code - Auto rename HTML tags in React, Vue, Svelte, Nunjucks, and others

 Rename html tag pairs in JSX using the 'rename symbol' command.
 It gives an error when you are not using Typescript 5.1 or later in the workspace.
 The error says: You cannot rename elements that are defined in a 'node_modules' folder.

-Keep this in mind if you are trying to use this feature in your existing React projects.
 To change what version of TypeScript your workspace is using, you can run the commmand TypeScript: Select TypeScript Version.
 You can read more about that in the Using newer TypeScript versions section in the docs.

 This feature is managed by 2 different settings that are enabled by default: